harryz8/SEPP-SSH-Project/meeting_notes/meeting3.md

 ### Khaled

 I have made a table  for all entities that we need.
-Then I have modified it to separated 5 talbles but linked to each other where they should using many to one.
+Then I have modified it to separated 5 tables but linked to each other where they should using many to one.

+### Tom

+I have begun working on the basics of the form where users can add new recipes to the recipe database.
+To this point I have created basic variables to store the name and instructions of each recipe.
+I have also created ArrayLists to store the ingredients for each new recipe, there is one for the ingredient names and one for the amount required.
+I am currently using a scanner to take the user's input for the recipe.
+I plan on using this meeting to discuss the implementation of the database with Khaled to determine how I should go about adding the collected data to the tables.

 ## Meeting Notes